jackedison/Sudoku_Solver/README.md

 The sudoku in play can be changed by editing it in the sudoku.json file.

-Solutions will be savedto a generated solutions.json file.
+Solutions will be saved to a generated solutions.json file.

 ## Controls
 * Click on boxes or use arrow keys <kbd>↑</kbd>